TSimona08/state-machine-workflow/README.md

   - `COMPLETED`: All actions done

 ### Dependencies
-No external libraries required.
+No external libraries are required.
 Built with:
 - HTML5
 - CSS3
 - Vanilla JavaScript